 I love Pisa!
 However, lately, the new government is passing laws that makes no sense at all such as not sitting in public places, etc. So if you are about to pass out, by all means do!
 It is better than having to deal with authorities.
 And if you are African, Middle Eastern, Hispanic, Asian, etc, or from the south of Italy, may God protect you.

 Also they are pro violence against women.
-The assessor of culture was accused of stalking and verbal abuse, found guity, but because Italian law , sorry I don't understand it, he is enjoying his freedom as assessor of CULTURE!
+The assessor of culture was accused of stalking and verbal abuse, found guity, but because of Italian law's twist and turns , sorry I don't understand it, he is enjoying his freedom as assessor of CULTURE!

 Once upon a time, Tuscany was heaven, and I loved Pisa.